Spirea: Foundation-Plant Workhorse

 Plant in well-drained soil in full sun.
 Prune bridal wreath types after flowering.
 Shear bumald types in early spring to within 6 inches for dense growth and heavy bloom.
 Deadhead for rebloom on summer types.

-See spirea in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring spirea alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring spirea alongside companion plants.

 Frequently Asked Questions